hainayanda/Pharos/README.md

 ## Observable Block

-You can always create `Observable` from code block by using `ObservableBlock`:
+You can always create `Observable` from the code block by using `ObservableBlock`:

 ```swift
 let myObservableFromBlock = ObservableBlock { accept in